 French Onion Soup

-Get the Cook This, Not That! recipe for Weight-Loss French Onion Soup!
+Get our recipe for French Onion Soup.

 Italian Meatball Soup

-Order a plate of spaghetti and meatballs in Italy and you’ll likely leave your waiter dumbfounded, scratching his head for an answer.
+Order a plate of spaghetti and meatballs in Italy, and you’ll likely leave your waiter dumbfounded, scratching his head for an answer.
 That’s because one of America’s favorite Italian dishes is a purely American invention, one that generally hinges on our typical tenets of excess.
-In Italy, polpettine are more likely to be enjoyed in a lighter fashion, either by themselves or in a soup like the one below.
+In Italy, polpettine are more likely to be enjoyed in a lighter fashion, either by themselves or in a soup like the one here.
 The pasta is still there (albeit a much smaller portion of it), but the broth houses a handful of stellar vegetables and serves to keep the meatballs moist and luscious.
 Though it’s light in calories, this is still a potent bowl of goodness—served with a lightly dressed salad, it makes for an incredible weekday dinner.

-Get the Cook This, Not That! recipe for Italian Meatball Soup!
+Get our recipe for Italian Meatball Soup.

 Italian Sausage Soup

-Get the Cook This, Not That! recipe for Italian Sausage Soup!
+Get our recipe for Italian Sausage Soup.